 Seattle Weekend Itinerary

 A Weekend in Seattle Itinerary – utilizing 2.5 days – is a fabulous opportunity to include just a bit more sightseeing into your trip.
 Assuming that you arrive on Friday afternoon, get settled into your accommodations, then kick off your Weekend trip to Seattle Itinerary with a fun Haunted Pub Tour.
-Then, use our advice for a Seattle 2 Days Itinerary for Saturday and Sunday.
+Then, use our advice for a Seattle 2 Days Itinerary (directly above) for things to do on Saturday and Sunday.

 Alternative Seattle Itinerary 3 Days

-In fact, travelers who want to mostly experience nature can book a 3-Day tour of Seattle and the surrounding region that includes Seattle, Olympic National Park and Mt Rainier National Park.
+In fact, travelers who want to mostly experience nature can book a 3-Day tour of Seattle and the surrounding region that includes the city, Olympic National Park and Mt Rainier National Park.
 Get more info!

 Seattle Itinerary 4 Days